 6. Make Activity Bins and Electronic Bins

 Driving young kids any distance requires a little bit of planning.
 I like to stick to our rules about electronics and limit their screen time even in the car.
-Some of our favourite activities include playing roadtrip Bingo, looking for amusement park or ice cream billboards and listening to music.
+Some of our favorite activities include playing road trip Bingo, looking for an amusement park or ice cream billboards and listening to music.

 I always make separate activity and electronic bins for the simple reason that when it is not electronics time, I can put the bin away.
-Also, I do not leave electronics in the car overnight but could easily replace colouring books etc. in the event of a break-in and don’t want to bring them in
+Also, I do not leave electronics in the car overnight but could easily replace coloring books etc. in the event of a break-in and don’t want to bring them into

 7. Pack a Small Bag of Cups and Bowls with Lids.

-Its hard to drink anything while someone else is driving.
-Make it easy on your kids and there will be less crying over spilt milk.
+It’s hard to drink anything while someone else is driving.
+Make it easy for your kids and there will be less crying over spilled milk.

 8. Invest in a Small Power Cooler